falkTX/mapus23/README.md

 Let's go custom builds, we chose buildroot as helper at the time (2016)

+Add note on how MBS is closed, business decision, but MPB is a copy allows plugins and kernel builds.

 ## Booting up: Initial steps

 1. Manual build of bootloader, partitioning and other hw specific (lets get it booting something)